 BACKGROUND: Data on seroconversion rates following yellow fever (YF) vaccine and effect of revaccination in people living with HIV (PLWH) are scarce.
 We aimed at determining key factors for seroconversion after YF vaccine in PLWH and the role of preexisting neutralizing antibodies (NAbs) at vaccination.

 METHODS: A retrospective cross-sectional study at several timepoints in two Belgian AIDS Reference Center.
-For each individual, plasma samples from three timepoints were selected: Timepoint 0 (TP0) in the year before administration of the YF vaccine, Timepoint 1 (TP1) in the year following the YF vaccine, Timepoint 2 (TP2) more than one year after the YF vaccine.
-Plasma samples were analyzed for YF NAbs by plaque reduction neutralization test.
+For each individual, plasma samples from three timepoints were selected: Timepoint 0 (TP0) in the year before administration of the YF vaccine, Timepoint 1 (TP1) in the year following the YF vaccine, Timepoint 2 (TP2) >1 year after the YF vaccine.
+Plasma samples were analysed for YF NAbs by plaque reduction neutralization test.
 The primary endpoint was the number of patients with protective levels of NAbs ≥ 1/10.
-A boosted immune response was defined as a 4-fold increase in serologic titers following revaccination.
+A boosted immune response was defined as a 4-fold increase in serologic titres following revaccination.